myoung8223/LAN-Media-Streaming/README.md

 Samsung Galaxy Tab A6, simulating a Newline Android-based interactive panel.
 Any Windows 10/11 PC with a hardware H.264 encoder (or enough CPU for the software fallback) and any Android 8.0+ display should work.

+The **Android sender** targets Android 10+ (phones, tablets, and Chromebooks that run Android apps) and was tested on an Android tablet.
+Note that a Chromebook must run a recent enough version of Android to meet the API 29 minimum; some older, end-of-life Chromebooks are stuck on Android 9 and cannot run it.

 The **Linux receiver** targets x86-64 Linux and was developed on Lubuntu 24.04.
 It runs on modest, repurposed hardware — old laptops and mini-PCs — using VAAPI